Mentally preparing yourself for university...

 Will I make friends?

-Whether you'll make friends or not is probably going to be your biggest worry about moving to Sheffield, right?
+Whether you'll make friends or not is probably going to be your biggest worry about moving to university, right?
 It's the thing that most Freshers worry about.
 It's normal - you're leaving your friends behind and about to make new ones!
 Remind yourself that this experience is new for everyone and every single student will be looking for a friendly face to talk to and hopefully become friends with.
 No matter how nervous you are, don’t hold back.
 Make that first move and introduce yourself to people; who knows, these could be the people that really shape your uni experience!

 This is a huge transition in your life and not something you've experienced before.
-Student Minds, the UK's student mental health charity, understand this and have created a guide to help you to really mental prepare yourself for all aspects of student life.
+Student Minds, the UK's student mental health charity, understand this and have created a guide to help you to really mentally prepare yourself for all aspects of student life.

 The thought of starting your university course may be making you anxious because of the fear that you may not enjoy it.
 Go into it open-minded.
 You won’t be able to master everything straight away and you might be unsure at first, but give it time.
 You should allow at least a few weeks until you ultimately decide whether it's for you or not.